ntozubod/inr-1987/dev/doc/unicode_support/README.md

 is preserved.

 Thus, INR works with octet sequences.
-For now, three strategies can be imagined:
+For now, two strategies can be imagined:

 1. There are only 256 separate octet values providing a feasible, though large alphabet for INR processing.